cllckn/information-and-communication-technologies/module2/README.md

 Directly store values and are simple with defined boundaries.

-* As a best practice, we should select the smallest type that has a sufficient range to represent the values we expect.
+* As a best practice, we should select the smallest possible type that covers the expected value to improve performance and optimize resource utilization.
 * For the exam score, we can choose byte since its range (0 to 127) covers 0-100.
 * For the world population, we can choose long since the value exceeds 8 billion.